 Center Point is a medium-sized city located in the state of Alabama.
 With a population of 16,655 people and five constituent neighborhoods, Center Point is the 33rd largest community in Alabama.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Center Point is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Center Point is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Center Point is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Center Point who work in office and administrative support (19.90%), sales jobs (11.18%), and healthcare suport services (6.92%).
+There are especially a lot of people living in Center Point who work in office and administrative support (17.71%), sales jobs (10.17%), and healthcare (6.68%).

-The education level of Center Point citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.30% of adults 25 and older in Center Point have a college degree.
+The percentage of adults in Center Point who are college-educated is close to the national average for all communities of 21.84%: 17.25% of the adults in Center Point have a bachelor's degree or advanced degree.

 Center Point is an extremely ethnically-diverse city.
 The people who call Center Point home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Center Point residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Center Point include German, English, Scottish, and French .
+Important ancestries of people in Center Point include English, German, African, and Scottish.

 The most common language spoken in Center Point is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and German.